open-rmf/rmf_traffic_editor/rmf_traffic_editor/QUALITY_DECLARATION.md

 ### Feature Testing [4.i]

-`traffic_editor` does not have feature tests.
+`rmf_traffic_editor` does not have feature tests.

 ### Public API Testing [4.ii]

-`traffic_editor` does not have API tests.
+`rmf_traffic_editor` does not have API tests.

 ### Coverage [4.iii]

-`traffic_editor` does not track coverage statistics.
+`rmf_traffic_editor` does not track coverage statistics.

 ### Performance [4.iv]

-`traffic_editor` does not test performance.
+`rmf_traffic_editor` does not test performance.

 ### Linters and Static Analysis [4.v]

-`traffic_editor` does not use the standard linters and static analysis tools for its CMake code to ensure it follows the [ROS 2 Developer Guide](https://index.ros.org/doc/ros2/Contributing/Developer-Guide/#linters).
+`rmf_traffic_editor` does not use the standard linters and static analysis tools for its CMake code to ensure it follows the [ROS 2 Developer Guide](https://index.ros.org/doc/ros2/Contributing/Developer-Guide/#linters).

 ## Dependencies [5]

 ### Direct Runtime ROS Dependencies [5.i]

-`traffic_editor` has no direct runtime ROS dependencies.
+`rmf_traffic_editor` has no direct runtime ROS dependencies.

 ### Optional Direct Runtime ROS Dependencies [5.ii]

-`traffic_editor` has no optional runtime ROS dependencies.
+`rmf_traffic_editor` has no optional runtime ROS dependencies.

 ### Direct Runtime non-ROS Dependency [5.iii]

-Below are the required direct runtime non-ROS dependencies of `traffic_editor` and their evaluations.
+Below are the required direct runtime non-ROS dependencies of `rmf_traffic_editor` and their evaluations.

 #### ignition-plugin